 As the 12 days of Christmas are approaching, many businesses will close, and employees may be away for an extended period of time.
 Unfortunately, that can prove to be an opportunistic time for ill-intentioned individuals.

-To help keep your business safe and secure during the holiday season, follow these 12 security tips and best practices.
+To help keep your business safe and secure during the holiday season, follow these 12 business security tips and best practices.

 12 Business Security Tips and Best Practices for the Holiday Season